Skip to main content

 How to Identify

 Identified by white 5-petaled flowers in drooping racemes in early spring on a small deciduous tree or large shrub with smooth gray bark and oval finely serrated leaves.
-The early spring bloom timing (often the first native tree to flower), the drooping racemes, and the smooth gray bark are diagnostic.
-Distinguished from Prunus (cherries — single flowers or upright clusters, cherry-like bark with horizontal lenticels) by the drooping raceme inflorescence.
-In Rosaceae.
+The early-spring bloom timing (often the first native tree to flower), the drooping raceme inflorescence, and the smooth gray bark together separate the genus from other members of Rosaceae in cultivation.
+Separated from Prunus (cherries) by drooping raceme inflorescences rather than single flowers or upright clusters and by smooth gray bark without the prominent horizontal lenticels characteristic of cherry bark.
+Species-level identification within Amelanchier is difficult because the genus hybridizes readily and many plants in cultivation are intermediate or of hybrid origin.

 Appearance